tikkanz/j-vscode/README.md

 Getting the j (jprogramming) extension for VS Code to work involves two steps: 1.
 Install VS Code, 2.
 Install the j extension.
-Assuming you've installed [VS Code](https://code.visualstudio.com/) to install the j extension, start VS Code.
-Inside VS Code, go to the extensions view either by executing the ``View: Show Extensions`` command (click View->Command Palette...) or by clicking on the extension icon on the left side of the VS Code window.

-In the extensions view, simply search for the term ``j`` in the marketplace search box, then select the j extension and click the install button.
-Note that it may be easier to search for the publisher (``tikkanz``) rather than ``j``.
+In the VSCode extensions view, search for the term ``language-j`` in the marketplace search box, then select the j extension and click the install button.
-You might have to restart VS Code after this step.
+You might have to reload VS Code after this step.

 To provide highlighting for some of the ``j``'s additional language features not commonly catered for in most color themes, a number of suggested additions for your User Settings are provided in the ``user_settings_j.json`` file.
 The colors used work well with the Monokai theme.

-To provide the J console,  make an entry in User Settings pointing to the jconsole executable, for example: ``"j.executablePath": "/home/elmo/j8/bin/jconsole"`` or on Windows:
+To provide the J console,  make an entry in User Settings pointing to the jconsole executable, for example: ``"j.executablePath": "/home/elmo/j901/bin/jconsole"`` or on Windows:
-``"j.executablePath": ""C:\\Program Files\\j64-806\\bin\\jconsole.exe"``
+``"j.executablePath": ""C:\\Program Files\\j901\\bin\\jconsole.exe"``

 ## Integrated Terminal/Console